Aracruz school shootings: Aftermath and reactions

 After the shootings, Aracruz announced the suspension of all classes at municipal schools.

-The Aracruz mayor said this was "the largest tragedy this city has ever seen".
+The mayor of Aracruz said the murders were "the largest tragedy this city has ever seen".
 Renato Casagrande, the governor of Espírito Santo, said he would pay attention to the case with "much regret and sadness".
 He also declared three days of official mourning in the state.
 President-elect Luiz Inácio Lula da Silva posted on Twitter, "My solidarity to the families of the victims in this absurd tragedy."

+In December 2022, Rodrigues Castiglioni was sentenced to 3 years' juvenile detention, the harshest criminal penalty available for minors in Brazil.